mspencedm/Software-Dev-DnD/Sessions/Session 3/Session3.md

 #### Right Side (south side)

-Bandits are on this side, so players are going to see mostly adult feet on this side.
-Additionally, to help give hints that it is bandits, we will say they tried to cover their tracks (trying to be smart) and are dropping coins/treasures along the way.
+Bandits are on this side, so players are going to see footprints, not hidden well.
+Amatuar thieves.

 After some wandering, players will be able to find the cave that leads to the bandits hideout.